FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-08-09-uploading-files-to-azure-blob-strage-with-angular-and-aspnetcore.md

 We need this for later.

-And that is basically it for setting up the Azure Blob Storage.
+And that is it for setting up the Azure Blob Storage.

 Let us move on and create the ASP.NET Core WebAPI.